Sistemo v0.5.0: Storage-Driven Machine Lifecycle

 Why this matters

-Before v0.5.0, a VM's root filesystem was a hidden file buried inside the vms/ directory.
-When you deleted a VM, the rootfs was deleted with it — no questions asked, no way to recover it.
+Before v0.5.0, a machine's root filesystem was a hidden file buried inside the vms/ directory.
+When you deleted a machine, the rootfs was deleted with it — no questions asked, no way to recover it.

 Example workflow